mattheu/MinQueue/readme.txt

 *   Multiple, independantly proccessed files.
 You can specify several lists of file handles to be minified and concatenated into separate files.
 Useful if you have scripts that are loaded conditionally on certain pages and should be handled separately rather than minified and concatenated into one large file.
 *   Options can be defined in your config file.
 This then disables access to the settings page in the admin.

+**Troubleshooting**

+Fatal error: Allowed memory size...

+You have probably created an infinite loop when working out the order of depencies.

+Example:
+Files 1, 2 and 3 are enqueued.
+File 1 is a dependency of 2, which is a dependency of 3.
+If only scripts 1 and 3 are minified and concatenated into 1 file, it will fail.
+This is because the processed file is now a dependency of file 2, but file 2 is also a dependency of it.

+Solution
+You must either process all files together, or process 1 and 3 in separately.